 For some employers, a software engineering degree is necessary, and they won’t consider a candidate without one.
-Other employers, however, try to assess whether an individual is resourceful enough to learn the skills needed and continuously upskill as needed.
-If this resourcefulness is found, then the lack of a college degree is not considered an impediment to their appointment as software developers.
+Other employers however, try to assess whether an individual is resourceful enough to learn the skills needed and continuously upskill as needed.
+If this resourcefulness is found, then the lack of a college degree is not considered an impediment to their appointment as a software developer.

 The software development industry needs people who are smart and willing to adapt to the changes that continuously happen in the software development industry.
 Even if you are equipped with a college degree, it helps to have this adaptive mindset.